alexandreiabattles/content-ops-starter/content/pages/home.md

         subtitle: Faster
         text: >
-          During events such as Valentine's Day, Christmas, Halloween we will lower prices and with the possibility that you will find a gift with a limited time!!
+          During events such as Valentine's Day, Christmas, Halloween we will lower prices and with the possibility that you will find a gift themed with a limited time!!
         image:
           type: ImageBlock
           url: /images/icon3.svg